 "We give the same advice to our patients of all ages and we usually tell them to protect their skin in the morning and repair their skin at night," she says.
 As you age, "you might want to use a moisturizer that might be a little greasier or heavier for your extremities, which she says get more dry the older you get."

-Below, shop the products Dr. Berson loves for herself and her patients.
+Below, shop the products Dr. Berson uses herself and recommends to her patients.

 Dr. Berson says she uses this compact after she’s applied her makeup.
 She loves that it provides an extra layer of sunblock.
 Consult with your dermatologist, or find a partnered dermatologist in your area, to purchase.